wzpan/infer-xcode-plugin/README.md

 LOCATION_OF_INFER -- xcodebuild -target HelloWorldApp -configuration Debug -sdk iphonesimulator
 ```

+Save it to `YOUR_PROJECT/scripts/infer_commands.sh` .

 Notice:

-1. For this version the `cd $1` is needed.
+1. For the momonte the `cd $1` is needed.
 DO NOT REMOVE IT!
 2. `LOCATION_OF_INFER` is needed to be changed to the real location of infer.

-2) Open your projects, and click Menu->infer to analyze your project.
+2) Open your projects, and click menu Edit->Infer to analyze your project.

 You can view the result at Console.app by filtering `infer` .